polkadot-fellows/JIPs/JIP-3.md

 ### 90: Work-package submission

-Emitted when a builder opens a stream to submit a work-package (CE 133).
+Emitted when a builder opens a stream to submit a work-package (CE 133/146).
 This should be emitted as soon as the stream is opened, before the work-package is read from the stream.

     Peer ID (Builder)
+    bool (Using CE 146?)

 ### 91: Work-package being shared